How Google Improved Employee Food Habits

 By planning grocery shopping, food preparation and placement of food at home it will be easier to stick to healthy habits.
 Otherwise it is easy, like Google’s employees, to take something unhealthy automatically when we’re tired, hungry or stressed.

-How can you organize your food to eat more healthily?
+How can I organize my food to eat more healthily?

 1. Chance Z et al. How Google Optimized Healthy Office Snacks.
 Harvard Business Review 2015.